Dagon Dogs 2021 Yearly Wrap-Up

 If you had told me that the game that I would spend the most amount of time playing, as I waited for dinner to finish cooking, would be a rogue-like card game… I guess I don’t know what my reaction would be.
 It would probably be just ‘huh, okay,” but that’s just a typical response for me.

 Regardless of how predictable my mannerisms might be, Slay the Spire is a game that I still start up every once in a while, many months after having acquired it.
 Part of the reason is that I still haven’t beaten the final boss with the Watcher character yet.
-The other reason is because it’s just a quick, satisfying game that you can start and stop at any time.
+The other reason is that it’s just a quick, satisfying game that you can start and stop at any time.
 The fact that I can pause during runs, leave it for several days, and still be able to jump back in without much context is a big selling point.
-It also happens to be a game that is playable on your phone via Steam link if you want.
+It also happens to be a game that is playable on your phone via the Steam link if you want.

 Stardew Valley (Runner Up)

-I had already played Stardew Valley for a significant number of hours a couple years ago.
+I had already played Stardew Valley for a significant number of hours a couple of years ago.
 Then, after a good friend whom I hadn’t seen in years showed up at my house and chatted with me about the various games he played, and Stardew came up, I was reminded of how much I enjoyed it.
-After starting it over again with some recollection of what I needed to focus on and complete first, I was able to hit the ground running and see a lot more the game than I did the first time.
+After starting it over again with some recollection of what I needed to focus on and complete first, I was able to hit the ground running and see a lot more of the game than I did the first time.
 It’s been a pleasant return to the Valley and a good way to unwind at the end of the day.

 Worst Games I Played